 You are here

-- Develop and evaluate the impact of a range of site-specific interventions in agri- and aquaculture systems, including water and food, to reduce AMR risks to human populations, taking a transdisciplinary approach which engages researchers and stakeholders from different sectors;
+Develop and evaluate the impact of a range of site-specific interventions in agricultrual and aquaculture systems, including water and food, to reduce antimicrobial resistance risks to human populations, taking a transdisciplinary approach which engages researchers and stakeholders from different sectors.

-- Explore feasibility of incentive-based systems, especially in intensifying production systems;
+- Explore the feasibility of incentive-based systems, especially in intensifying production systems.

-- Understand costs and benefits of interventions to tackle AMR from a One Health perspective, at different levels of analysis (stakeholder, value chain, ecosystem and national);
+- Understand the costs and benefits of interventions to tackle antimicrobial resistance from a One Health perspective, at different levels of analysis (stakeholder, value chain, ecosystem and national).

-- Characterise gender-differential impacts of interventions on poor farmers, vulnerable groups and address other societal objectives such as attaining nutrition security; and
+- Characterize gender-differential impacts of interventions on poor farmers and other vulnerable groups and address other societal objectives such as attaining nutrition security.

-- Understand the potential of market demand/pull for responsibly-produced foods (animal source foods, fish, and crops).
+- Understand the potential of market demand for responsibly-produced crops and animal-source foods.